srgpsk/blog/content/posts/monitor-hotplugging-on-ubuntu.md

 - We used "==" and "+=" operators in the rule.
 That line basically tells udev - once conditions (sybsystem, kernel) are met, please run my script.
 - Unlike other services udev doesn't work with the user space config, so you have to use privileged user.

 Now test.
-Plug / unplug the cable and it works... kind of.
+Plug / unplug the cable and it works, almost.
-In my tests in scaled the font down on plug in and scled up on unplug, which is completely opposite of what I want.
+In my tests the font scaled down on plug in and scaled up on unplug, which is completely opposite of what I want.

 Why?
 IDK.
 Looks like order of execution is _plug in -> event fired -> drm modes updated_, meaning when our script executed the state of modes is not updated yet.
 Two potential solutions comes to mind:
 - Inverse scale factor values in the script and don't tell anyone, never.
-Would work if that weird udev behavior would be consitent, but it's not, plus going this way will hunt you down in nightmares.
+Would work if that weird udev behavior would be consistent, but it's not, plus going this way will hunt you down in nightmares.
 - Put something like `sleep 3` in the script, basically wait for modes to be updated and then apply our logic.
 Bat idea also, since udev rule is a bad place for "long" running processes, they will be killed.
 (I'll find a link that describes it and add it here)

 #### Desperate already?
 No pain, no gain.